tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/动态与公告/产品动态_intl_en.md

 <tbody>
 <tr>
 <td>Launched the image advanced compression feature</td>
 <td>The image advanced compression feature allows you to easily convert images into formats that provide a high compression ratio, such as TPG and HEIF.
-This effectively reduces the transmission time, loading time, and the use of bandwidth and traffic.</td>
+This effectively reduces the transfer time, loading time, and the use of bandwidth and traffic.</td>
 <td> 2020-10-16</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/436/40117">Setting Image Advanced Compression</a></td>
 </tr>